 Bob Marley said, “the truth is everybody is going to hurt you.
 You just have to find the ones worth suffering for.”
-While this outlook may sound a bit bleak, in some ways, it explains why so many of us are walking around in a constant state of fear; Fear of getting hurt again.
+While this outlook may sound a bit bleak, in some ways, it explains why so many of us are walking around in a constant state of fear of getting hurt again.
 But while this fear is common, it can keep us from learning how to overcome insecurity in relationships.

-While recovery from severe insecurity may require professional counseling, here are a few fool-proof ideas that you can try at home with your partner.
+While recovery from severe insecurity in relationships may require professional counseling, here are a few fool-proof ideas that you can try at home with your partner.
 These techniques will help you retrain your mind so that you aren’t always thinking the worst and waiting for the rug to be pulled out from under you and will help you explore how to overcome insecurity.

 Say What You Mean

 In Alcoholics Anonymous, there’s a great slogan that says, “Say what you mean, mean what you say, but don’t say it mean.”
-This kind of open and honest communication goes a long way in relationships, especially if you have struggled with insecurity.
+This kind of open and honest communication goes a long way, especially if you struggle with insecurity in relationships.

-Insecure people tend to add meaning to what their partner said.
-For example, when your husband says, “You look pretty today,” what you hear is, “You’ve looked like the back-side of a cow every other day and it’s nice to see you finally put in some effort.”
+Insecure people tend to add negative meaning to what their partner says.
+For example, when your partner says, “You look nice today,” what you hear is, “You’ve looked terrible every other day and it’s nice to see you finally put in some effort.”
 Can you see how this might cause a problem?

 Instead of focusing on what you think you are hearing, listen to what is actually being said.
 If you aren’t sure what your partner is saying or means, ask for clarification rather than make assumptions.
 Once you get your answer, commit to believing it.

-Your insecure mind will want to create a story to prove why your partner isn’t telling the truth and actually means something different than he said.
-Don’t go down that rabbit hole and give your partner the benefit of the doubt.
+Your insecure mind will want to create a story to prove why your partner isn’t telling the truth and actually means something different than s/he said.
+Don’t go down that rabbit hole.
+Instead, give your partner the benefit of the doubt.
 This practice alone can help you start to overcome insecurity in relationships.

 If It Ain’t Broke, Don’t Try To Fix It

-Being insecure will make you doubt and question everything; even the good things in your life.
+Experiencing insecurity in relationships will make you doubt and question everything; even the good things in your life.
 It will also make you see problems where none exist.
 If you are always worried about something and feel like drama follows you wherever you go, it’s probably a result of your insecurity and issues with trust in relationships.